Ganjar Pranowo 2024 presidential campaign: Campaign motif

-In preparation for the 2024 Indonesian presidential election, PDI-P supported presidential candidate, Ganjar Pranowo, adopted the all black attire and three-finger salute as his campaign motif and hand gesture, replacing the rock n' roll hand symbol signed by Ganjar during the candidate number reveal.
+In preparation for the 2024 Indonesian presidential election, PDI-P-endorsed presidential candidate, Ganjar Pranowo, adopted the all black attire and three-finger salute as his campaign motif and hand gesture, replacing the rock n' roll hand symbol signed by Ganjar during the candidate number reveal.
 On 20 November 2023, a video widely shared on his Twitter account, Ganjar was seen raising his hands in the three-finger salute amidst a crowd of supporters, dressed in all black. the salute signify "Three fingers three promises: Obey God, obey the law, and be loyal to the people."

 Campaign team

 On 4 September 2023, the coalition parties appointed chairman of the Indonesian Chamber of Commerce and Industry Arsjad Rasjid as chairman of the campaign team, while Andika Perkasa and former deputy chief of the Indonesian National Police, Gatot Eddy Pramono were appointed as deputy chairmen.

 The campaign headquarters was established at the High End Building in Kebon Sirih, Menteng, Central Jakarta, the same building used as headquarters by the Joko Widodo 2019 presidential campaign.